 The shampoos

-The mainstay of treatment for dandruff is a topical antifungal shampoo.
-Many of the shampoos that fight yeast in seborrheic dermatitis also help scalp psoriasis, possibly because the antifungal agents are also inherently anti-inflammatory.
+The mainstay of treatment for dandruff are shampoos that balance the flora of the scalp and calm inflammation.
+Many of the shampoos that fight yeast in seborrheic dermatitis also help scalp psoriasis.
 There are so many over the counter products– I hope this summary helps guide your search for your go-to dandruff shampoo.
-It might take some trial and error.

-Salicylic acid is a gentle anti-inflammatory agent that’s actually from the same family as aspirin.
+Salicylic acid is a gentle anti-inflammatory and exfoliating agent that’s actually from the same family as aspirin.
 We use it for many skin conditions to help soften flaky, scaly skin.
-Salicylic acid is an excellent option — there is a product from Jason’s called dandruff relief treatment shampoo that contains salicylic acid in addition to many botanical ingredients and is beloved by many dandruff sufferers.
+Salicylic acid is an excellent option to help break up flakes — there is a product from Jason’s called dandruff relief treatment shampoo that contains salicylic acid in addition to sulfur and is beloved by many dandruff sufferers.

 Speaking of botanicals, tea tree oil has been shown to be effective in treating dandruff (41% v.
 11% improvement in patients using placebo).
 Note that tea tree oil may cause allergic contact dermatitis in up to 2.5% of people (refresher: allergic contact dermatitis is a type of skin allergy).
-In the study of using tea tree oil to treat dandruff, they did not observe this side effect but only followed the patients for four weeks.
-My take on this issue is that there are other more effective options that are less likely to irritate your skin; however, for those who prefer a more “natural” active ingredient, tea tree oil is an option.
-But stop if you notice it’s not getting better or you develop a new rash – it may be contact dermatitis.
+In the study of using tea tree oil to treat dandruff, they did not observe this side effect.
+My take is that tea tree oil can help, though there are other ingredients that are more effective.

 One thought on “Dandruff Shampoos”